-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$.
+The estimated expenses related to the offering and the concurrent private placement payable by us, exclusive of the underwriting discounts and commissions, are approximately \$4.5 million.
 The underwriters have agreed to reimburse us for certain of these expenses.
-We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority (FINRA) up to \$.
+We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority (FINRA) up to \$35,000.